BioLM/py-biolm/docs/model-docs/AbLang_Heavy_Chain_Seq-coding.rst

 Definitions
 +++++++++++

-rescoding:
-    A list of lists representing the residue-level encoding of the antibody heavy chain sequence, with each element being a floating-point number corresponding to a feature in the encoding.
+results:
+   A list containing the results of the ABLang model's encoding process.
+Each element in this list is a dictionary representing the results for one input item (in this case, one antibody heavy chain sequence).

+seqcoding:
+   A key within each result dictionary that corresponds to the sequence embeddings generated by the ABLang model for the input antibody heavy chain sequence.
+The value is a list of floating-point numbers, each representing a dimension in the embedding space.
+These embeddings capture the characteristics of the input sequence and can be used for various downstream tasks, such as similarity comparisons, clustering, or as input features for machine learning models.

 ----------
 Related
 ----------

-:doc:`/model-docs/AbLang_Heavy_Chain_Seq-coding`
+:doc:`/model-docs/AbLang Heavy Chain Res-coding`

 ------------------